KarlssonLucas/dat257-laskuppen/README.md

 But we also have our definition of done here.

 ### Google-docs
-The most relevant things we have in google docs are our time logs and our social contract.[This](https://drive.google.com/drive/folders/1008sJI5Wnr-Zti_D7nwAibry_rtSnE1j)is a link to the team folder.
+The most relevant things we have in google docs are our time logs and our social contract.[This](https://drive.google.com/drive/folders/1008sJI5Wnr-Zti_D7nwAibry_rtSnE1j) is a link to the team folder.

 ### Final Report
 Our final report can be found [here]()